 What we gleaned from the conversation was a significant realization.
-The two young men who sat at the table and related their story about forming a band and describing not only the passion of energy that goes into it (after all, body ever achieved anything noteworthy by being lazy), but also relaying a natural understanding of modern technological resources and a self-assured comfort in this age of inter-connectivity; this showed us that a powerful new movement is afoot.
-We’ve entered a time where the young are finally seizing leadership of the industry and pushing boundaries where those of us born in the 80s or earlier have been mostly floundering about.
+The two young men who sat at the table related more than just a story about forming a band.
+In addition to describing the passion of energy that goes into it (after all, body ever achieved anything noteworthy by being lazy), they also relayed a natural understanding of modern technological resources and a self-assured comfort in this age of inter-connectivity; this showed us that a powerful new movement is afoot.
+We’ve entered a time where the young are finally seizing leadership of the industry; pushing boundaries where those of us born in the 80s or earlier have been mostly floundering about.

 “Before, it was all about ‘being discovered’, but today it’s more about doing the discovering and ‘approaching’.
 The means are at your fingertips.
 If you’re interested in contact with a certain label or artist, you pretty much just do it.
 Back in the day it was pretty tough.
 There was no social media – the reach wasn’t there – whereas today, everything can be done from your phone.
 A lot of people haven’t really been educated in how that works.” ~ Sherlic White (guitar, Creating The Godform)

-And so we did a little mining to find out more about what Creating The Godform really is all about, and how the new band have done so well as they have appeared to in such a short time.
+And so we did a little mining to find out more about what Creating The Godform is really all about, and how the new band has done so well as it has appeared to in such a short time.
 Of course, what this closer inspection revealed is that nothing comes easy, and the pieces of this puzzle have lain long on the table before falling neatly together.

 “This has been a long time coming, since before we joined The Alpha Sequence.
 We decided, okay, we’re going to do this project, but the issue was in getting members.
 We looked for local guys and nobody was interested because we both weren’t really known in the scene.
 But we knew that it would be difficult from the get-go, so that’s why it was important to also get Sherlic into The Alpha Sequence – we could begin to build a name for ourselves.
 Once we became comfortable that we know our parts in The Alpha Sequence, that’s when we could begin working on Creating The Godform.” ~ Thariq Taladia (bass guitar, Creating The Godform)